ERGO-Code/HiGHS/highspy-extras/README.md

 ## Usage

 When `highspy-extras` is installed, HiGHS can use algorithms that depend on these external libraries.
+Note that `highspy-extras` is automatically consumed by `highspy` and does not need to be imported manually.
 At present this primarily means the HiPO solver.
 You can explicitly select HiPO:

 ```python
 import highspy